kkoomen/password-trainer/README.md

 Train yourself to remember difficult passwords and improve your personal security.

-A simple NodeJS CLI application where you can enter a password that you want to practice and you can do this continuesly until you think you know the password.
+A simple NodeJS command-line application where you can enter a password that you want to practice and you can do this continuesly until you think you know the password.

 The demo below uses the password `test123`.